The characteristics, diagnosis, treatment, and epidemiology of group B streptococci.

 Infection in newborns may be divided into 2 types:

-- early onset disease (EOD) - occurs in the first week of life.
-In these cases the source of the infection is usually the mother’s genital flora
+This occurs in the first week of life.
+In these cases the source of the infection is usually the mother’s genital flora.

-- late onset disease (LOD) - occurs between the seventh and 90th day of life.
+This occurs between the seventh and 90th day of life.
 In these cases the infant is presumed to have been infected after birth, and infection may have been acquired while in hospital.
 The exact mode of transmission in late onset disease is unclear although outbreaks in hospitals are known to occur.

 GBS infection in older adults is often associated with urinary tract infection (cystitis), or infections of pre-existing wounds or lesions such as diabetic foot ulcers.
 Deep-seated infections such as endocarditis and arthritis are also reported.

-SMI B 58: processing swabs for group B streptococcal carriage describes the processing of specimens from pregnant women to determine GBS carriage.
+SMI B 58: detection of carriage of group B streptococci describes the processing of specimens from pregnant women to determine GBS carriage.

 Treatment and prevention

-Antibiotic treatment usually, with a penicillin or erythromycin (if the organism is sensitive to erythromycin) is the standard treatment of choice.
-Other alternatives are clindamycin, vancomycin or teicoplanin.
-Antibiotics such as penicillin or clindamycin are also used for prevention of early onset infection in the neonate when prescribed appropriately to the mother in labour.
+The standard treatment of choice is usually antibiotic with penicillin, cephalosporin or vancomycin.
+These antibiotics are also used for prevention of early-onset infection in the neonate when prescribed appropriately to the mother in labour.